lamng3/lamng3.github.io/index.md

 I'm Lam Nguyen, an MS student from the Department of Computer Science and Data Sciences at Case Western Reserve University.
 I received a B.S in Computer Science from Case Western Reserve University in 2024.

-I am generally interested in reasoning about human intention and behavior given arbitrary task spaces for the purposes of continuous human robot interaction.
-Currently exploring reasoning and interaction for manipulators.
-Previously, I worked on human intention modeling and prediction for continuous human-in-the-loop control of aerial and ground robots and agile safe navigation in unknown and unstructured environments.
-My areas of focus are robot system design, navigation, task representation, human robot interaction.

 You can contact me at ltn18 at case dot edu.

 ### Thesis